Neutrino09/IPL-data-analysis---Pyspark-and-databricks/README.md

 3. Run the Jupyter Notebook with the IPL data analysis code in your Python environment.
 4. Follow the code to perform data processing, analysis, and visualization of the IPL dataset.

-## Contact Information

-If you have any questions, suggestions, or feedback about this project, feel free to reach out to me at [your-email@example.com].

 ## References